RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 The latent action model and video tokenizer are trained separately first.
 They are trained using the VQ-VAE objective.
 The LAM and video tokenizer are then used to train the dynamics model.
 There is a stop grad so that the latent action model is frozen.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/genie_wm_training.png" caption="" alt="Genie training" source="https://arxiv.org/abs/2402.15391" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/genie_wm_training.png" caption="" alt="Genie training" source="https://arxiv.org/abs/2402.15391" %}

 At inference time, the LAM is discarded as we can define the actions directly.
 The model is prompted with a single initial frame which is tokenized.
 At each step, the user chooses an integer for the latent action.
 The initial frame tokens and the latent action are used to generate the next latent token.
 This generated token is appended to the input .
 The user can then select another action.
 At each step, the tokenizer decoder can map the latent embeddings to images which can be displayed to the user.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/genie_inference.png" caption="" alt="Genie inference" source="https://arxiv.org/abs/2402.15391" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/genie_inference.png" caption="" alt="Genie inference" source="https://arxiv.org/abs/2402.15391" %}

 The video tokenizer and LAM are very similar.
 One significant difference is that LAMs use smaller codebook sizes.
 The focus is on having a controllable set of actions (8 codes).
 The video tokenizer uses a larger codebook size (1024) to more effectively reconstruct the video.
 The LAM is able to use a smaller codebook size since it is only trying to encode one frame at a time.
 Whereas the video tokenizer tokenizes the entire video and then reconstructs it all together.